-Rather then a tourque spec, plate heat exchangers are tighten to a specified tightening range, which is a minimum and maximum dimension per plate.
-Refer the drawing supplied with the unit or contact Thermaline for your heat exchanger's tightening range.
+Rather than a torque spec, plate heat exchangers are tightened to a specified tightening range, which is a minimum and maximum dimension per plate.
+Refer to the drawing supplied with the unit, or contact Thermaline for your heat exchanger's tightening range.

 Will gasket failure cause cross contamination?